 Israeli evacuation orders triggered yet another exodus of Palestinians from the heavily destroyed eastern districts of Khan Younis, where many had just returned less than two weeks ago — after the Israeli military’s last incursion into the city in July.

-Thousands fled Thursday, carrying essentials like small gas cylinders, mattresses, tents, backpacks and blankets.
+Thousands had fled the city Thursday, carrying essentials like small gas cylinders, mattresses, tents, backpacks and blankets.

-The military said Friday its warplanes struck 30 Hamas targets in the city, including fighters and weapons storage sites.
-It said troops were searching for Hamas tunnels and other infrastructure while engaging in combat “above and below ground.”
+The Israeli military said Friday its warplanes struck 30 Hamas targets in the city, including fighters and weapons storage sites.
+It said troops were searching for Hamas tunnels and other infrastructure while fighting “above and below ground.”

 After 10 months of war in Gaza, the mediators’ push aims to resume indirect negotiations for a cease-fire that have been on hold since Sinwar’s predecessor, Ismail Haniyeh, was assassinated in a presumed Israeli blast in Tehran on July 31.